apideck-samples/crm/README.md

 #### A sample project for viewing and managing leads with the [Apideck CRM API](https://developers.apideck.com/api-reference/crm).

 The CRM API is a single API to push and query CRM data from +12 connectors.
-In this sample project, we use the REST API to create a customer relationship management tool that allows you to manage leads from multiple services (e.g., Salesforce, HubSpot, Copper, etc.)
+In this sample project, we use the [Apideck Node SDK](https://www.npmjs.com/package/@apideck/node) to create a customer relationship management tool that allows you to manage leads from multiple services (e.g., Salesforce, HubSpot, Copper, etc.)

 Built with [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Tailwind](https://tailwindcss.com/).